telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-export-format-providers-manager.md

 #### __[VB.NET] Example 4: Save a file using SaveFileDialog__

 {{region vb-radspreadprocessing-formats-and-conversion-format-providers-manager_3}}
 	Dim saveFileDialog As New SaveFileDialog()
 	saveFileDialog.Filter = FileDialogsHelper.GetSaveFileDialogFilter()

 	If saveFileDialog.ShowDialog() = True Then
 	    Dim extension As String = Path.GetExtension(saveFileDialog.SafeFileName)
 	    Using output As Stream = saveFileDialog.OpenFile()
-            WorkbookFormatProvidersManager.Export(workbook, extension, output)
+	        WorkbookFormatProvidersManager.Export(editor.Owner.Workbook, extension, output)
 	    End Using
 	End If
 {{endregion}}